Cost of Living in Miami, FL 2023

-If you're on a budget, you may be able to keep your food costs down to just $265 a month by not eating out and cooking all your meals at home.
-However, for a two-adult, two-child family of four, that cost increases to $775 monthly.
+If you're on a budget, you may be able to keep your food costs down to $3,351 a year or $279.25 a month by not eating out and cooking all your meals at home.
+However, for a two-adult, two-child family of four, that cost increases to $9,856 a year or $821.33 monthly.

 Miami Healthcare Costs

 Healthcare costs are a significant concern for many individuals, regardless of where you live.